ShMcK/contextLoader/README.md

 Used for loading unit tests in a given file context.

-This allows running tests with globals without having to put tests at the bottom of the file.
+This allows running tests that load another file as their context.
+The result is the same as if your unit tests were written at the bottom of that file.
+Files are pre-compiled (see 'supported formats');

+For examples, see the `/tests` directory.

 But globals are bad, right?
 Why make this?
 I need this functionality for [a project](https://github.com/ShMcK/tut-viewer).

-Currently supports compilation for:
+### Supported formats

   * ES5
   * ES6 (Babel)
   * Typescript

 ### Examples (using Mocha & Chai)

 ##### ES5

-// file.js
+/file.js
 ```js
 function addOne(x) {
   return x + 1;
 }
 ```

-// test.js
+/test.js
 ```js
 var expect = require('chai').expect;
 // load 'test-context' module